 It’s a process in which an embryo from the two biological parents is placed inside the birth mother via in vitro fertilization.
 While she was already a mother a teenage daughter named Riley, she didn’t know anyone who had done it before.
-To add even more pressure, was documenting the process on camera.
+To add even more pressure, this was all being filmed for the show.

 When it came time to expand their family once more, Burruss and Tucker weighed their options and decided the risks were too high given her medical history.
 With the help of her OB-GYN, Dr. Jackie Walters, they were connected to a surrogate named Shadina Blunt.
 She had been a surrogate for another couple in the past, and the process turned out beautifully.